zoka/webREPLdemo/README.md

 lein deps
 lein run
 ```
-Point your browser at `localhost:8080`.
+Point your browser to `localhost:8080`.

 If you want to do equivalnet
 of `lein repl` using ringMon nREPL then do